2025–26 Quinnipiac Bobcats men's ice hockey season

-The 2025–26 Quinnipiac Bobcats Men's ice hockey season will be the 50th season of play for the program, the 28th at the Division I level and 21st in ECAC Hockey.
-The Bobcats will represent Quinnipiac University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the M&T Bank Arena and be coached by Rand Pecknold in his 32nd season.
+The 2025–26 Quinnipiac Bobcats Men's ice hockey season was the 50th season of play for the program, the 28th at the Division I level and 21st in ECAC Hockey.
+The Bobcats represented Quinnipiac University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the M&T Bank Arena and were coached by Rand Pecknold in his 32nd season.